 Below: The root system of Prairie Blazing Star showing several corms and the fibrous roots descending from them.

 Below: Long before the flowering stem rises, the plant puts out in Spring a dense clump of basal leaves.

 Notes: Eloise Butler first recorded planting this species in 1907 from her source at what is now Minnehaha Park in Minneapolis.
 She noted planting it on 5 occasions in 1914 and in April 1917 she obtained 12 plants from Hosford's Nursery in Charlotte Vermont; and 5 plants from Mahtomedi MN and 4 from Fort Snelling in 1918 and more from there in 1920.
-Curiously, Martha Crone did not list the species in her 1951 Garden Census although she reported planting it on July 31, 1938, planting seeds in '44 and plants in '45.
+Curiously, Martha Crone did not list the species in her 1951 Garden Census although she reported planting it on July 31, 1938, planting seeds in '44 and plants in '45, '46, '47, and '48.
+She planted more in 1954 and '55.
 The plant is native to the central United States and in Minnesota is found in most counties south and west of a diagonal line running from Polk and Clearwater counties down through the north metro area counties.
 The plants range in North America is restricted to the Central plains states from the Canadian border south to gulf and eastward to New York and Pennsylvania.
 Absent in the SE states and in most of New England.

 In Minnesota five species of Liatris are considered native and several others have been reported but have never been collected.
 The native five are L. aspera, Rough Blazing Star; L. cylindracea, Ontario Blazing Star; L. ligulistylis, Large-headed (or Rocky Mountain) Blazing Star; L. punctata, Dotted Blazing Star; L. pycnostachya, Prairie Blazing Star.